 Trafficking in Persons involves the recruitment, transportation, transfer, harboring, or receipt of persons through force, fraud, or coercion for the purposes of exploitation in forced labor or commercial sexual exploitation.
-Human trafficking is the second largest criminal industry worldwide and affects the most vulnerable in our societies, with more than 25 million people trafficked each year.
-Seventy percent of identified victims are women and girls.
+In 2022, the International Labour Organization (ILO) estimated 27.6 million victims of this crime.
+Human trafficking is the second largest criminal industry worldwide and affects the most vulnerable in our societies.
 These horrific practices undermine the rule of law, corrupt global commerce, foster gender inequality, and threaten global security.

 Since 2001, USAID has provided over $370 million in assistance to 88 countries and regions to fight human trafficking.
 We integrate our counter-trafficking efforts across Bureaus and sectors in coordination with the U.S. Government interagency and multiple external stakeholders.
 USAID’s Counter-Trafficking in Persons (C-TIP) approach follows the 4Ps: Prevention of trafficking, Protection of victims and survivors, Prosecution of traffickers, and Partnerships for a strengthened response.